wenext-limited/pr-agent/docs/docs/core-abilities/auto_approval.md

     ensure_ticket_compliance = true # Default is false
     ```

-    If `ensure_ticket_compliance` is set to `true`, auto-approval will be disabled if no ticket is linked to the PR, or if the PR is not fully compliant with a linked ticket.
+    If `ensure_ticket_compliance` is set to `true`, auto-approval for the `review` toll path will be disabled if no ticket is linked to the PR, or if the PR is not fully compliant with a linked ticket.
 This ensures that PRs are only auto-approved if their associated tickets are properly resolved.

     You can also prevent auto-approval if the PR exceeds the ticket's scope (see [here](https://qodo-merge-docs.qodo.ai/core-abilities/fetching_ticket_context/#configuration-options)).